saeiddrv/PythonPersianTutorial/README.md

 - Debugging techniques
 - Date and Time

-This book is designed for Persian-speaking learners who have no prior experience with programming languages.
-The book covers all the essential topics, from basic to intermediate programming, and each chapter includes code examples to help learners reinforce their understanding of the material.
+This book is designed for Persian-speaking learners without prior experience with programming languages.
+The book covers all the essential topics, from basic to intermediate programming, and each chapter includes code examples to help learners understand the material.

 ## Getting Started

-To get started with the book:
+To get started with this book, you can:

 - Simply visit [python.coderz.ir](https://python.coderz.ir/) and start reading.